 When deer hunting, you can never bet against the occurrence of a pop-up rain shower.
 If caught off guard, even a brief shower can soak a hunter, leading to substantial discomfort.

 This discomfort has the potential to force a hunter from his or her stand, as they seek relief from the miserable conditions.

 In order to prevent such occurrences, you should always have suitable rain gear at the ready.
-While a poncho or similar attire can be worn, a quality rainproof jacket is far and away the most popular way of dealing with less than ideal weather conditions (read..
+While a poncho or similar attire can be worn, a quality rainproof jacket is far and away from the most popular way of dealing with less than ideal weather conditions (read..
 Rut Hunting Tactics).

 These jackets resist water saturation, due to the use of a specialized exterior treatment, thereby keeping a hunter dry.

 Every deer hunter should have a hunting hat of one form or another, with them on every hunt.
 The reason for wearing a hat when in the deer woods is multifaceted, providing numerous benefits to the hunters who wear them.

 One such benefit is the reprieve that a hat provides from the blinding sun.
 If a deer approaches with the sun at its back, a hunter’s hat will shield them from the otherwise blinding light that can limit visibility.

 If your feet are cold, or otherwise in discomfort, your hunting experience will likely suffer.
 There is no quicker way to be forced from the woods than to find your feet going numb due to frigid temperatures and poorly chosen footwear.